OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

 ## Test interacting directly with the bridge

-You can also check interacting directly with the bridge:
+You can also check interacting directly with gateway/bridge:

-`http POST localhost:9080/verification-service/verify < valid.json`
+`http POST localhost:9081/verify < valid.json`
-`http POST localhost:9080/verification-service/verify < fraud.json`
+`http POST localhost:9081/verify < fraud.json`

 ## Test using tags for Verification Service instance selection

 RSocket HTTP Bridge allows you to set RSocket Routing tags via headers.

-Try running the request directly against the bridge specifying an `INSTANCE_NAME` tag of an instance that is not
+Try running the request directly against the gateway/ bridge specifying an `INSTANCE_NAME` tag of an instance that is not
 present:

-`http POST localhost:9080/verification-service/verify < valid.json 'X-RSocket-Tags:INSTANCE_NAME=verification-service-2'
+`http POST localhost:9081/verify < valid.json 'X-RSocket-Tags:INSTANCE_NAME=verification-service-2'
 `

 It will return a `500`.